typedops/funops/src/main/tut/2015-10-09-why-use-types.md

    gained back from this simple act.
 4. We have encoded a more meaningful representation for CIDR values that will limit the possible values to valid basic constructions.
-A `String` value gives us know structure to verify and the validation logic on a `String` value for the CIDR case would be error prone and complex without decomposing into the structural elements of the value in the first place.
+A `String` value gives us no structure to verify and the validation logic on a `String` value for the CIDR case would be error prone and complex without decomposing into the structural elements of the value in the first place.
 Even using regular expressions to validate a `String` representing a CIDR requires us